operiojrr/VSU-Computational-Materials-Science-Research-Data-Visualization-and-Analysis/README.md

 ## Contents

-- `DFTdav.ipynb` – Main notebook for plotting and analyzing DFT data.
+- `DFTdav.ipynb` – Main notebook for plotting and analyzing DFT data for structural and electronic properties.
+- `ElasticProperties.ipynb` – for plotting of mechanical properties

 ## Features

 - Visualization of structural and electronic properties, including preliminary convergence plots
 - Plotting utilities for band structure, density of states (DOS), and related properties.
+- Creating plots for elastic moduli
 - Data processing workflows suitable for quantum materials research.

 ## Requirements